nk2303/youtube-playlist/README.md

 ![Image of account page for managing playlists](public/GHthumbnailpic.png)

-The frontend is built using React.
-The backend repo can be found [here](https://github.com/nk2303/youtube-playlist-ruby-on-rails).

 ## Features

 The user can make an account, create a playlist, search videos from Youtube, and  add the video into that playlist.